Tyres. Those things which keep you and your car gripped to the road.

 For a 5 Tyre Rotation in a Front Wheel Drive car

-where the front left tyres goes to the rear left, the rear left jump to front right, the front right switch places with the spare, the spare takes the rear right position, and finally, the rear right goes to the front left.
+Here, the front left tyres goes to the rear left, the rear left to jump to front right, the front right switch places with the spare, the spare takes the rear right position, and finally, the rear right goes to the front left.

 The front left switch with the spare, the spare switches with the rear right, the rear right takes the front right, the front right with the rear left and finally the rear left to the front left.

 A five tyre rotation helps in equal distribution of wear and tear to the tyres which include the spare wheel.
 This also helps in maintaining equal tread depth on all five tyres.

 Conclusion | Tyre Rotations

 Tyre rotation can even be termed as one of the simplest and most effective cars hacks out there.
 The benefits that it carries might seem unreal considering the simplicity it carries.